Non-abelian higher gauge theory and categorical bundle: Conclusion

 \section{Conclusion}

 The categorical bundle structure is extended to the case where the base space is not a trivial category but an affine 2-space.
-The new structure permits to define horizontal lifts of objects called the pseudosurfaces.
-For an impervious pseudosurface, we recover horizontal lifts of usual surfaces (surfaces of the first kind supported by the pseudosurface) previously studied by different authors \cite{laurent,breen,kalkkinen2,aschieri2,viennot5,baez1,baez2,baez3,wockel}.
-Nevertheless the notion of pseudosurface is more general.
-The fact that the wave operators of the quantum dynamics can be viewed as (not impervious) pseudosurfaces augurs futur developpements of new kinds of non-abelian geometric phases for quantum systems, particularly for non-hermitian quantum systems where the wave operators seem play an important role \cite{viennot2}.
-Moreover the possibility to study new physical theories (as the string and brane theory) in the framework of this generalization could be interesting since some attempts to develop a categorical theory of quantum gravity have been proposed \cite{isham,raptis}.
+The new strucure permits to define the horizontal lifts of objects called the pseudosurfaces.
+For an impervious pseudosurface, we recover the horizontal lifts of the usual surfaces (the surface of the firts kind supported by the pseudosurface) previously studied by different authors \cite{laurent,breen,kalkkinen2,aschieri2,viennot5,baez1,baez2,baez3,wockel}, but the notion of pseudosurface is more general.
+The condition $t^{Lie}(\eta^i(y,x)) = A^i(y)-A^i(x)$ implies that $A^i \in \Omega^1(U^i,t^{Lie}(\mathfrak h))$ (if $U^i$ is totally linkable) and then that $a^i$ the connection of the quotient bundle $R$ must be pure gauge.
+This reduces the possible applications of the present work.
+The most interesting cases are in these conditions, like the example presented section 6, such that $t(H)=G$ (i.e. $t$ is a surjective homomorphism) and especially when $H=G$ and when $t$ is an automorphism of $G$.
+Another example of this kind can be found in \cite{viennot8} where the space of the density matrices endowed with a group action plays the role of an Euclidean affine 2-space.
+Moreover we can have a non-trivial connection $a^i$ on the quotient bundle $R$ if a part of the objects of the base 2-space are linkable only to themselves.
+The fact that the wave operators of the quantum dynamics can be viewed as (not impervious) pseudosurfaces augurs the futur developpement of new kinds of non-abelian geometric phases for quantum systems, particularly for the non-hermitian quantum systems where the wave operator seems play an important role \cite{viennot2}.
+Moreover the possibility to study the new physical theories (as the string and brane theory) in the framework of this generalization could be interesting since some attempts to develop a categorical theory of quantum gravity have been proposed \cite{isham,raptis}.